Mobile Money Fee Checker

 How accurate are the fee estimates shown by this tool?

-The fee data in this tool is based on publicly available fee schedules and regulatory filings as of early 2026.
-Providers occasionally revise their tariffs, so we recommend confirming the exact fee via your provider's USSD menu or official app before making large transfers.
-The tool is designed to give you a reliable ballpark comparison so you can identify the cheapest option quickly, but it should not be treated as a binding quote.
+The estimates use publicly available fee schedules and regulatory filings as of early 2026.
+Providers can revise tariffs, so confirm the exact fee in your provider's USSD menu or official app before making a large transfer.
+This is a guide, not a binding quote.

 Can I use this tool for international mobile money transfers?